Last updated on June 18th, 2026 at 04:48 pm

 Kiddie pool - for splash fun and easy storage in the off-season

-This is a critical question.
-Dogs can overheat very easily and go from heat exhaustion to heatstroke in nearly a second.
-Plus, they generally don’t wear shoes and can burn their paws quickly on hot cement or asphalt.
+Dogs can overheat very easily and go from heat exhaustion to heatstroke quickly.
+Dogs generally don’t wear shoes and can burn their paws quickly on hot cement or asphalt.
 Some dogs will wear dog booties.
 Others will kick them off quicker than you can believe.

 The main issue to keep in mind is that the ground can be hot.
 I always put my hand on the patio or cement before I let Henry touch it.
 If I can leave my hand there comfortably for 10 seconds, then it’ll be fine for him.